-EchoVideo is a web-based application that uses a browser to view content and as such has certain browser requirements.
-Beyond ensuring you're using a supported browser, there are also some configuration settings you may need to check or change to successfully use EchoVideo.
+EchoVideo is a web-based application that uses a browser to view content and has certain browser requirements.
+Beyond ensuring you're using a supported browser, there are also some configuration settings you may need to check or change to use EchoVideo successfully.

 If you access EchoVideo directly through the EchoVideo URL, you may not need to change any of your browser configurations.
-However, if you access EchoVideo through an LMS such as Canvas or Moodle or Blackboard, and PARTICULARLY if the EchoVideo window or media player is opened inside of a browser frame, the below-listed changes to the Chrome browser settings may be necessary in order to view EchoVideo class recordings, LIVE streams, or embedded video content.
+However, if you access EchoVideo through an LMS such as Canvas, Moodle, or Blackboard, and PARTICULARLY if the EchoVideo window or media player is opened inside of a browser frame, the below-listed changes to the Chrome browser settings may be necessary to view EchoVideo class recordings, LIVE streams, or embedded video content.

-We recommend you continue to allow third-party cookies in your browser, as viewing content within EchoVideo through an LMS/VLE (your Library or an EchoVideo course) still requires cookies, as may your mobile device.
-This is because our approach cookie-less presentation requires the use of Media Source Extensions, which are not supported by some iOS browsers at this time.
-If you are using one of these browsers and Cross-Site Tracking and/or Cookies are not allowed, you will see a message directing you to enable them.
+We recommend you continue to allow third-party cookies in your browser, as viewing content within EchoVideo through an LMS / VLE (your Library or an EchoVideo course) still requires cookies, as may your mobile device.
+This is because our approach to cookie-less presentation requires the use of Media Source Extensions, which are not supported by some iOS browsers at this time.
+If you are using one of these browsers and Cross-Site Tracking and / or Cookies are not allowed, you will see a message directing you to enable them.

-IMPORTANT: If you encountered the Enable Cookies message when trying to view EchoVideo content, you will need to change your cooking settings as described in the section immediately below.
+IMPORTANT: If you encounter the Enable Cookies message when trying to view EchoVideo content, you will need to change your cooking settings as described in the section immediately below.
 You MUST ALSO clear your browser cache, as well as cookie and site data, to ensure you are no longer blocked from viewing content.
-Press Ctrl/Cmd + Shift + Delete to open a dialog box for clearing cache, cookies, and browser history, as shown in this figure.
+Press Ctrl / Cmd + Shift + Delete to open a dialog box for clearing cache, cookies, and browser history, as shown in this figure.
 Be sure to select the proper Time range from the drop-down list.

 Enabling Cookies in Chrome